Sign In

 When working with networks in Linux, you may need to open or close a network port.
 Port management is essential for security — the fewer open ports in a system, the fewer potential attack vectors it has.
 Furthermore, if a port is closed, an attacker cannot gather information about the service running on that specific port.

-This guide will explain how to open or close ports as well as how to check open ports in Linux distributions such as Ubuntu/Debian and CentOS/RHEL using firewalls like ufw, firewalld, and iptables.
-It will also
+You can open or close ports, as well as check open ports, in Linux distributions such as Ubuntu/Debian and CentOS/RHEL using firewalls like ufw, firewalld, and iptables.
+This guide will walk you through each process in detail.

 We will demonstrate this process on two Linux distributions: Ubuntu 22.04 and CentOS 9, run on Hostman VPS.
 All commands provided here will work on any Debian-based or RHEL-based distributions.